-Because online title loans have high interest rates, it’s important to prioritize paying them off as early as you can.
-Or if you can’t pay off your loan quickly, you’ll want to follow the steps below to reduce the amount you owe over the long run.
+Because online title loans have high interest rates, it’s important to prioritize paying them off as early as possible.
+Or, if you can’t pay off your loan quickly, you’ll want to follow the steps below to reduce the amount you owe over the long run.
 Here are some strategies to help you get rid of your secured debt so you can own your car free and clear.

-Once you’re ready to discharge your auto title loan, there are a number of ways to make your final payment.
+Once you’re ready to discharge your auto title loan, there are several ways to make your final payment.
 You can send a payment in the mail, get a money order, or pay online from your phone or computer.
 Most lenders also have retail locations that you can visit to pay off your loan with cash or a check.

 Why Should I Pay Off My Title Loan Early

 Car title loans often have interest rates that come in much higher than installment loans and personal loans.
-According to our title loan calculator, you could end up paying $250 in interest just to borrow $1,000 for 30 days.
+According to our title loan calculator, you could pay $250 in interest to borrow $1,000 for 30 days.
 Of course, the rates are higher because most companies won’t obsess over your credit score.
-Instead, they want to know if you have enough vehicle equity to serve as collateral for the loan.
-But if your loan doesn’t have any early payment penalties, you may be able to save some money by paying the balance off before it’s due.
+Instead, they want to know if you have enough vehicle use as collateral for the loan.
+But if your loan doesn’t have any early payment penalties, you can save some money by paying the balance off before it’s due.

-Getting out from under your loan early can also help you avoid incurring late fees and rollover fees.
-These charges can really add up and if you don’t have a payoff plan or budget in place it will be difficult to get ahead of the payments.
-More than 80% of online title loans are renewed on the day they’re due and not paid back early, because borrowers can’t afford to repay them.
+Getting out from under your loan early can also help you avoid late fees and rollover fees.
+These charges can add up and if you don’t have a payoff plan or budget in place, it will be difficult to get ahead of the payments.
+More than 80% of secured title loans are renewed on the day they’re due and not paid back early, because borrowers can’t afford to repay them.

-Most online title loan companies charge high fees for rollover payments, which can make it even harder for cash-strapped borrowers to pay them off.
-About 20% of borrowers end up losing their cars because they can’t afford the high interest costs associated with their loans.
+Most direct title loan lenders charge high fees for rollover payments, which can make it even harder for cash-strapped borrowers to pay them off.
+About 20% of borrowers end up losing their cars because they can’t afford APR and other fees from with their loans.
 To avoid getting stuck in this debt cycle, it’s important to pay off your loan quickly, even if you have to make some sacrifices to do it.

-How to get money to pay off your title loan fast and early
+Ways to money to pay off your title loan fast and early

 When money is tight, it can be hard to come up with the cash you need to pay off your loan.
 Here are a few strategies to discharge your debt and avoid a scenario where you can’t pay back your title loan online.